ThoughtWorksInc/Compute.scala/README.md

 `matrixMultiply2` will run faster than `matrixMultiply1` when `matrix1` is small.

-A sophisticated matrix multiplication should dynamically switch the two version of implementation according to matrix size.
+A sophisticated matrix multiplication should dynamically switch the two implementations according to matrix size.

 ``` scala
 val UnrollThreshold = 4000